 The distinction of Teacup Pomeranian

-Due to the breeding process, Pomeranian developed very different appearances.
+Due to the breeding process, Pomeranians developed very different appearances.
 They have many different coat colors, including sable, beaver, red, lavender, orange, merle, and brindle.
-There is also pure white, black, and chocolate.
+There is also pure white, black teacup pomeranian, and chocolate.

 Age and Lifespan of Teacup Pomeranian